 NOTE: Enrollment in a zero-credit hour class does NOT meet the enrollment requirement for the 'Student Worker' classification.
 Though enrollment in a zero-credit research course is not required, enrollment is recommended if such a course is available in the department of the faculty mentor who is supervising the student research.
 The zero-credit research course will be shown on the student transcripts.

-It is important that the students be classified in one of these two catagories.
+It is important that the students be classified in one of these two categories.
 Complete instructions on submitting ePAFs for Student Workers and Temporary Staff are available here: Student Job Classifications.

 - Mention of this status

-- Name of the matching program (e.g. McNair Scholars)
+- Name of the matching program (e.g. Hamilton Scholars, McNair Scholars)

 - Date that program’s application decisions are expected to be known